erikdcodes/Minimalist-Portfolio/README.md

-# Frontend Mentor - Minimalist portfolio website solution
+# Minimalist Portfolio - Figma to NextJS / React

-This is a solution to the [Minimalist portfolio website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/minimalist-portfolio-website-LMy-ZRyiE).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Mobile first development of Minimalist Portfolio, designed by [Frontend Mentor](https://www.frontendmentor.io/).
+Create a responsive, high fidelity live website from a Figma mockup.

 ## Table of contents